Power Minimization in Pinching-Antenna Systems under Probabilistic LoS Blockage

 \section{Joint AP-BF design in multi-PA scenario}

-In the general scenario of multiple TPAs $(N>1)$, the AP-BF optimization in problem \eqref{p:pw_min1} gets significantly more challenging, as the expressions of the expected SNR in \eqref{eq:cons_snr} involve more variables that are strongly intertwined.
-To cope with it, we first derive an explicit expression of $\bar \gamma_m (\xb, \wb_m) $.
+In the general scenario of $N>1$ TPAs, the AP-BF optimization problem \eqref{p:pw_min1} gets significantly more challenging, as $\bar \gamma_m (\xb, \wb_m) $ in \eqref{eq:cons_snr} involve more variables that are strongly coupled.
+To handle it, we first derive its explicit expression.